 - Believe the fault is someone else’s – If you have dreams it’s YOUR responsibility to make it happen.
 If you didn’t make your dreams happen, it’s your fault and no one else’s

 - Believe that the only things that matter are the dreams themselves – Life is never about the goal themselves it’s about the journey.
 Achieving a dream is just a momentary sensation, and life is not.
 The only way to achieve all your dreams is to fully enjoy every step of your journey.

 One main point that I took away from this, was that there is no substitute for hard work & passion.
 If you have the curiosity to learn something, learn it.
 Work at your craft and challenge yourself to become the best at it.
 “There is no such thing has overnight success.”
 Michelangelo didn’t become famous overnight.
-Like athlete’s; if you put the work in then you’re bound to get results.
+Like athlete’s; if you put the work in you’ll get results.